 “Good to see you again, Sako.”
 Zero nodded at him.

 Seren still seemed a bit unnerved from her conversation with Syferr.
 She got up as well.
-“Cool." she said very blandly.
+“Cool." she crossed her arms over her chest, she still bared a small frown.

 Sako started to lead the way as Ijneg, Zero and Syferr followed behind him.
 Seren just stood there for a minute, still in shock.
 The Living Phoenix… no it can’t be… she thought to herself.